3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

-Fig. \ref{fig: Vt}A shows that there is a proportional relation between the $B_{z0}$ applied and $v_\theta$ at any given time, where we can see that as the field increases, the slope that $v_\theta$ follows also increases.
+Returning to the azimuthal velocity, Fig. \ref{fig: Vt}A shows that as the applied field increases, the slope that $v_\theta$ follows also increases, and that the maximum azimuthal velocity detected is proportional to the applied field.
 In Fig. \ref{fig: Vt}B we see that this relation is not maintained when we compare the double-coil configuration with the single-coil configuration.
 In the single-coil cases of 0.06 T and 0.19 T we see that they reach higher azimuthal velocities than other cases that use the double-coil configuration, despite the fact that the axial field is similar in some cases (see for example the 0.19 T case vs the 0.18 T case, and the 0.06 T case vs the 0.04 T case in Fig. \ref{fig: Vt}A).
 This could be related to the initial radial magnetic field, which would be close to 0 mT in the outer layer of the plasma ($r=14$ mm, $z=8$ mm) for the double-coil configuration, and in the case of the single-coil configuration the initial radial field is 2 mT when applying a field of 0.06 T, and 8 mT when applying a field of 0.19 T at the outer layer of the injected gas.

-Despite the fact that $J_r \times B_z$ in pointing in the opposite direction that the plasma rotates into for most shots, given the proportional relation between the axial field and $v_\theta$ when looking at the double-coil configuration, clearly $B_{z0}$ is important to the self generated rotation observed.
-As mentioned previously, this is likely due to its importance in the evolution of $B_r$, but one alternative to this is that at the beginning of the implosion, since in some cases the plasma tends to flare out as it gets closer to the cathode, $J_r \times B_z$ would point in the direction that the plasma is observed to rotate.
+Despite the fact that $J_r \times B_z$ points in the opposite direction that the plasma rotates into for most shots, given the semi-proportional relation between the axial field and $v_\theta$ when looking at the double-coil configuration, clearly $B_{z0}$ is important to the self-generated rotation observed.
+As mentioned previously, this is likely due to its importance in the evolution of $B_r$, but one alternative to this is that at the beginning of the implosion, since in some cases the plasma tends to flare out slightly as it gets closer to the cathode, $J_r \times B_z$ would point in the direction that the plasma is observed to rotate.
 After the implosion advances and the zippering angle inverts, this force becomes smaller and $v_\theta$ grows because of the conservation of momentum.
-This is unlikely however, since the specific angular momentum increases as the plasma implodes, and we would expect $J_r \times B_z$ (which now points in the opposite direction of $v_\theta$ in most cases) to be much larger after -60 ns because both $J_r$ and $B_z$ would increase, and therefore the specific angular momentum should begin to fall.
+This is unlikely however, since the specific angular momentum increases as the plasma implodes, and one would expect $J_r \times B_z$ (which now points in the opposite direction of $v_\theta$ in most cases) to be much larger after -60 ns because both $J_r$ and $B_z$ increase, and therefore the specific angular momentum should begin to fall.